University campus in Colorado

 Salary ranges vary by metro area and specialization level.

-Entry-level database administrators typically earn between $55,000-$70,000 annually, while senior database architects command $95,000-$130,000 or higher.
+Entry-level database administrators earn between $55,000-$70,000 annually, while senior database architects command $95,000-$130,000 or higher.
 The Denver-Boulder corridor offers the highest compensation due to concentration of technology companies and startups.
 Colorado Springs and Fort Collins provide competitive salaries with lower living costs, making them attractive for new graduates.

 High-Growth Sectors